 As you prepare for the financial changes of retirement, it’s a good time to work with an insurance specialist to help evaluate the strength of your existing policies and to explore how insurance fits into your longer-term plans.

 You might be able to save money on health insurance by increasing deductibles or switching policy types.
-Consider purchasing a supplemental policy for coverage until Medicare kicks in.
-Next, assess your life insurance needs to determine whether you need to modify coverage in order to provide liquidity to your estate, provide for loved ones, or simply serve as a vehicle for tax-deferred build-up of the cash value.
+For example, consider purchasing a supplemental policy for healthcare or prescription drug coverage until Medicare kicks in.
+Next, assess your life insurance needs to determine whether you need to modify coverage in order to increase your estate’s liquidity, provide for loved ones, or serve as a vehicle for tax-deferred build-up of cash value.

 5. Plan for Incapacity or Death